EdReady is an adaptive math and English learning platform that personalizes a student’s path to subject mastery.

-Once a learner engages with EdReady's Initial Diagnostic assessment, the application builds them an individualized study path that empowers them to skip the math and / or English concepts they already understand and accelerate their mastery of the concepts they need to know.
+Once a learner engages with EdReady's Initial Diagnostic assessment, the application builds them an individualized study path that empowers them to skip the math and / or English concepts that they already understand, and accelerate their mastery of the concepts they need to know.

 Each EdReady goal can support a unique, student-focused readiness experience.
 EdReady can accommodate a variety of goals, depending on your needs.
 You can tailor study paths and embedded diagnostics to support programmatic needs within a customized scope of expectations.
 A personalized study path with topic-specific, media-rich learning resources will guide your students toward their goals.
 You can choose which curated resources your students will see.

 The Voluntary Product Accessibility Template (VPAT) is a document which evaluates how accessible a particular product is according to the Section 508 Standards.
 It is a self-disclosing document produced by the vendor which details each aspect of the Section 508 requirements and how the product supports each criterion.

 For EdReady and other NROC products, The NROC Project employs best practices in data security, and only the minimum possible amount of personally identifiable information (PII data) is acquired by default.
 The document below provides a summary of The NROC Project’s privacy practices as they pertain to the Family Educational Rights and Privacy Act (FERPA).

 EdReady Service Status: https://status.edready.org/

 EdReady employs best practices in data security, and the minimum possible amount of personally identifiable information (PII data) is acquired by default.
 The document below details the specific data collected under different implementation scenarios as well as related security, operations, and performance protocols.

 EdReady captures and graphically displays student- and cohort-level, real-time performance data.
 Uncover student learning trends and understand when and what types of instructional interventions will benefit your students.